RauchF/BabelBot/README.md

 ## Installation

-You can either use the precompiled packages or compile BabelBot yourself.
+You can either use the precompiled packages, compile BabelBot yourself or use the provided Dockerfile.

 ### Precompiled packages